-Industrial Facility, Atchison, KS: Anastasia is leading efforts to complete storm water improvement activities at this industrial facility, which have the potential to impact Waters of the United States (WOTUS).
-Thorough open communication with the Corps of Engineers and creative specifications for construction activities, the facility will be able to conduct construction under a "no permit required" scenario.
+Industrial Facility, Atchison, KS: Anastasia is leading efforts to complete stormwater improvement activities at this industrial facility, which have the potential to impact the Waters of the United States (WOTUS).
+Through open communication with the Corps of Engineers and creative specifications for construction activities, the facility will be able to conduct construction under a "no permit required" scenario.

-Industrial Facility, Storm Water Permit and Compliance Assistance, St. Louis Metro Area: Anastasia has assisted this industrial facility, which discharges storm water and process water from three separate industries with permit compliance and permit related activities.
-First, Anastasia helped negotiate through issuance of the new site-specific permit, with special attention paid to chronic vs acute limits from the different storm water sources.
-Current project work is focused on identifying structural changes that could be implemented at the facility in order to separate the storm water generated by the different processes.
-If storm water can be separated, permits can be obtained by each of the different industries that are more appropriate for their discharge characteristics.
+Industrial Facility, Storm Water Permit and Compliance Assistance, St. Louis Metro Area: Anastasia has assisted this industrial facility, which discharges stormwater and processed water from three separate industries with permit compliance and permit-related activities.
+First, Anastasia helped negotiate through issuance of the new site-specific permit, with special attention paid to chronic vs acute limits from the different stormwater sources.
+Current project work is focused on identifying structural changes that could be implemented at the facility in order to separate the stormwater generated by the different processes.
+If stormwater can be separated, permits can be obtained by each of the different industries that are more appropriate for their discharge characteristics.

-Industrial Facility, Storm Water Permit and Enforcement Assistance, Columbia, MO: Anastasia assisted this industrial facility navigate through the Administrative Order for Consent issued by EPA for storm water violations.
-Through the negotiation process, Anastasia was able to assist the facility and legal counsel in reducing the number of violations significantly due to 1) careful review of AOC document and 2) effective communication regarding monthly vs daily limits.
-Anastasia has continued to support this client through receipt of a new site-specific permit.
+Industrial Facility, Storm Water Permit and Enforcement Assistance, Columbia, MO: Anastasia assisted this industrial facility in navigating through the Administrative Order for Consent issued by EPA for stormwater violations.
+Through the negotiation process, Anastasia was able to assist the facility and legal counsel in reducing the number of violations significantly due to 1) careful review of the AOC document and 2) effective communication regarding monthly vs daily limits.
+Anastasia has continued to support this client through the receipt of a new site-specific permit.
 Currently, she is assisting the site in evaluating BMPs or permit modifications that could be implemented in order to meet new limits contained in the permit.

-Storm Water Compliance and Permitting Assistance, Lee's Summit Municipal Airport, Lee's Summit, MO: Anastasia has completed compliance and permitting activities at this facility since 2007, including traditional sampling, monitoring, and reporting, as well as responding to storm water results in excess of permitted limits.
-Exceedance response activities included site reconnaissance, evaluation and implementation of best management practices, and ultimately a permit modification to remove two outfalls from the permit which were not associated with industrial activities at the site.
-Anastasia continues to oversee project work as a project director through on-going construction at the facility and implementation and updates to the facility SWPPP document.
+Storm Water Compliance and Permitting Assistance, Lee's Summit Municipal Airport, Lee's Summit, MO: Anastasia has completed compliance and permitting activities at this facility since 2007, including traditional sampling, monitoring, and reporting, as well as responding to stormwater results in excess of permitted limits.
+Exceedance response activities included site reconnaissance, evaluation and implementation of best management practices, and ultimately a permit modification to remove two outfalls from the permit that were not associated with industrial activities at the site.
+Anastasia continues to oversee project work as a project director through ongoing construction at the facility and implementation and updates to the facility SWPPP document.